2012 – Rock County Road 55 Bridge over Railroad

 The GRS technology used in this project consists of three main components: the reinforced soil foundation, the abutment, and the integrated approach.
 Alternating layers of compacted granular fill and geosynthetic reinforcement provide support for the bridge.
 The closely spaced reinforcement and granular soil create a composite material that is capable of carrying bridge loads with predictable performance.

 The bridge abutment went up quickly.
 Three to five layers of the abutment were completed each day, about 220 to 360 square feet.
-Wing walls meet the abutment at an angle, so 45-degree CMU were specified to help speed construction.
+Wing walls meet the abutment at an angle, so 45-degree CMU (concrete masonry units) were specified to help speed construction.

 Stakeholder Feedback: